Governance and Operations

 Therefore it’s valuable to distinguish between two categories of activities in an organization, one of which we refer to as governance, and the other as operations:

-Governance in an organization (or a domain within it) is the process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.
+Governance in an organization (or a domain within it) is the process of setting objectives and making and evolving decisions that guide people toward achieving those objectives.

 Operations is doing the work and organizing day-to-day activities within the constraints defined through governance.